Collector Tests¶

 collector’s logic.

-After receiving our collector in the test
+After receiving our collector in the test method,

-we simply start it by calling run_handling
+we simply start it by calling run_collection on the collector.

 Then we can make our assertion.

-property on the mocked output
+of the mock_calls property on the mocked output

 the data expected to be inside the queue after the collector has